weaveworks-guides/weave-net-legacy/microservices-seneca-ubuntu-simple/README.md

 The Node.js application was then launched.

-You should have now have multiple containers running on each host, which you can see by running `docker ps` on either host:
+You should now have multiple containers running on each host, which you can see by running `docker ps` on either host:

 ~~~bash